 Finally, you need to follow the right accident procedure for your organisation, which usually involves filling out an accident form, and monitor their progress over the next 24 hours to ensure that there are no other health issues as a result of the fall.

 This is the basic first aid for falls procedure that you need to follow if somebody close to you has a fall.
 However, it is important that people that are administering first aid are professionally trained.
 If you want to improve health and safety in your organisation, it is worth sending employees on a first aid for falls course so they know exactly how to respond if the situation arises.

-Skills Training Group offer a range of first aid courses in Glasgow and around the UK.
-If you’d like further information on these courses, click here or call us on 0808 164 2780.
+Skills Training Group offer a range of first aid courses.
+If you’d like further information on these courses, call us on 0808 164 2780.